-2. This paragraph may be used either when the request for rexamination is based upon issues such as public use or sale, fraud, or abandonment of the invention, or when questions are discovered during a reexamination proceeding.
+2. This paragraph may be used either when the request for rexamination is based upon issues such as public use or sale, fraud, or abandonment of the invention, or when at a vertex during a reexamination proceeding.

-Where a request for reexamination is filed on a patent after a reissue patent for the same patent has already issued, reexamination will be denied because the patent on which the request for reexamination is based has been surrendered.
+where a request examination is filed on a patent after a reissue atent for the same patent has already issued, reexamination will be denied because the patent on which the request for reexamination is based has been surrendered.
 Should reexamination of the reissued patent be desired, a new request for reexamination including and based on the specification and claims of the reissue patent must be filed.
 Where the reissue patent issues after the filing of a request for reexamination, note MPEP 2285.